-This is why we need NICU Awareness Month… so people will understand the challenges and trauma our most fragile babies must work so hard to overcome.
+This is why we need Prematurity Awareness Month… so people will understand the challenges and trauma our most fragile babies must work so hard to overcome.

 My twins spent 6 weeks in the NICU.
 That’s six weeks they heard continuous beeping sounds, instead of soothing lullabies.
 That’s six weeks they were blasted with bright lights, instead of being comforted by a soothing lamp.
 That’s six weeks of enduring heel pricks, PIC lines, x-rays, and incubators – instead of rocking in a comfy glider with mom and dad.

 Dominic was born relatively healthy for a 4 pound baby.
 But he needed a little help breathing, so they put him on forced air and inserted a feeding tube.
 That means, I wasn’t allowed to breastfeed.
 As the days went on, he developed a serious intestinal infection.
 They stopped feeding him altogether, threaded a tube from his arm to his heart, and pumped in his nutrition through that tube.

 For the next two weeks, the doctors performed multiple x-rays and loaded him full of antibiotics.
 I wasn’t allowed to hold him, so he stayed in his box, alone.